 Eat small frequent meals a day

 Eating fewer meals a day is only beneficial when you take healthy foods during those meals.
 Foods like lean protein, fruits, and vegetables are all good examples.
-This will help in maintaining a healthy body weight or losing excess weight.
+This will help in maintaining healthy body weight or losing excess weight.

 Avoid or minimize sugar and foods containing sugar

-There are some confusion and a difference of opinion regarding the direct effect of sugar on diabetes.
+There is some confusion and a difference of opinion regarding the direct effect of sugar on diabetes.
 Most health experts maintain that the consumption of sugar has no direct effect on diabetes.
 But studies by some reputable organizations and health professionals suggest that there may, in fact, be a link.